Solar Restitution Program

 While most customers have a positive experience in connection with the Agency’s programs, there are unfortunately still entities that cause economic harm to customers, and the SRP is a new tool that allows the Agency and Program Administrator to help provide financial restitution to customers who have experienced such harm in certain circumstances.

 The Solar Restitution Program will be implemented using a “phased” approach.
-During this initial phase, the Solar Restitution Program will be available to (a) small Distributed Generation (“DG”) customers who were promised a lump-sum pass-through payment, but the Approved Vendor kept the payment and did not make the promised payment; AND (b) large DG customers where the Approved Vendor received – but failed to pass through – one or more promised payments to the customer.
+Under Phase I, which launched on May 6, 2025, the Solar Restitution Program is available to (a) small Distributed Generation (“DG”) customers who were promised a lump-sum pass-through payment, but the Approved Vendor kept the payment and did not make any portion of the promised payment; AND (b) large DG customers where the Approved Vendor received – but failed to pass through – one or more promised payments to the customer.
+On June 1, 2026, the IPA launched Phase II of the SRP, which expands restitution eligibility to customers who were promised pass-through payments but only received a portion of those payments.

 Customer Eligibility